zhangfei1947/eGenomeWalking/README.md

 # eGenomeWalking
-To extend an partial CDS sequence with transcriptome sequencing reads
+To extend partial CDS sequence with transcriptome sequencing reads